-1.20 Except as otherwise provided herein, a modification of the permittee's facility may require a Permit to Construct in accordance with the provisions specified in Regulation 11 Miss.
+- 1.20 Except as otherwise provided herein, a modification of the facility may require a Permit to Construct in accordance with the provisions of Regulations 11 Miss.
 Admin.
 Code Pt.
 2, Ch.
-2. - "Permit Regulations for the Construction and/or Operation of Air Emissions Equipment" - and may require modification of this permit in accordance with Regulation 11 Miss.
+2., "Permit Regulations for the Construction and/or Operation of Air Emissions Equipment," and may require modification of this permit in accordance with Regulations 11 Miss.
 Admin.
 Code Pt.
 2, Ch.
-6. - "Air Emissions Operating Permit Regulations for the Purposes of Title V of the Federal Clean Air Act."

-"Modification" is defined as any physical change in or change in the method of operation of a facility which increases the actual emissions or the potential uncontrolled emissions of any air pollutant subject to regulation under the Federal Act emitted into the atmosphere by that facility or which results in the emission of any air pollutant subject to regulation under the Federal Act into the atmosphere not previously emitted.
-A physical change or change in the method of operation shall not include:

-- (a) Routine maintenance, repair, and replacement; - (b) Use of an alternative fuel or raw material by reason of an order under Sections 2 (a) and (b) of the "Federal Energy Supply and Environmental Coordination Act of 1974" (or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the "Federal Power Act"; - (c) Use of an alternative fuel by reason of an order or rule under Section 125 of the Federal Act; - (d) Use of an alternative fuel or raw material by a stationary source which: - (1) The source was capable of accommodating before January 6, 1975, unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to Regulation 11 Miss.
-Admin.
-Code Pt.
-2, Ch.
-2. and/or Ch.
-5.; or
+6., "Air Emissions Operating Permit Regulations for the Purposes of Title V of the Federal Clean Air Act."
+Modification is defined as [a]ny physical change in or change in the method of operation of a facility which increases the actual emissions or the potential uncontrolled emissions of any air pollutant subject to regulation under the Federal Act emitted into the atmosphere by that facility or which results in the emission of any air pollutant subject to regulation under the Federal Act into the atmosphere not previously emitted.
+A physical change or change in the method of operation shall not include: - (a) routine maintenance, repair, and replacement; - (b) use of an alternative fuel or raw material by reason of an order under Sections 2 (a) and (b) of the Federal Energy Supply and Environmental Coordination Act of 1974 (or any superseding legislation) or by reason of a natural gas curtailment plan pursuant to the Federal Power Act; - (c) use of an alternative fuel by reason of an order or rule under Section 125 of the Federal Act; - (d) use of an alternative fuel or raw material by a stationary source which:

-- (2) The source is approved to use under any permit issued under Regulation 11 Miss.
-Admin.
-Code Pt.
-2, Ch.
-2. and/or Ch.
-5.; - (e) An increase in the hours of operation or in the production rate unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to Regulation 11 Miss.
-Admin.
-Code Pt.
-2, Ch.
-2. or Ch.
-5.; or - (f) Any change in ownership of the stationary source.
+- (1) the source was capable of accommodating before January 6, 1975, unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR 51, Subpart I, or 40 CFR 51.166; or - (2) the source is approved to use under any permit issued under 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Part 51, Subpart I, or 40 CFR 51.166; - (e) an increase in the hours of operation or in the production rate unless such change would be prohibited under any federally enforceable permit condition which was established after January 6, 1975, pursuant to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR Subpart I or 40 CFR 51.166; or - (f) any change in ownership of the stationary source.